-Andrew Proctor – Chief Executive
+Andrew Proctor, Chief Executive

 Andrew joined National Eczema Society as Chief Executive in March 2018.
-He was worked in the voluntary sector for over 15 years, including spells with Asthma UK, Alzheimer’s Society and Action Medical Research.
+He has worked in the voluntary sector for over 15 years, including spells with Asthma + Lung UK, Alzheimer’s Society and Action Medical Research.
 He believes passionately in people having the right information and advice to make informed choices about their health, and in supporting people to self-manage their health conditions effectively.
 Andrew has a particular interest in digital, which he sees as playing an increasingly important role in healthcare and in helping National Eczema Society reach more people affected by eczema.
 He is inspired by the Society’s many members, donors, partners and other stakeholders who work so hard to improve the quality of life for people with eczema.

-Alice Lambert – Head of Services
+Alice, Head of Services

 Alice joined National Eczema Society in June 2017.
 She manages the charity’s Helpline service and social media presence, writes for Exchange, responds to consultations and updates publications and the website.
 Before joining National Eczema Society, Alice worked as Senior Policy Adviser at the British Dental Association.
 She has also worked for the MS Society and the Royal College of Obstetricians and Gynaecologists, where she helped doctors who had trained overseas with their applications to get onto the specialist register, which would allow them to work as consultants in the UK.
-Alice is keen to raise the public profile of eczema, and to make sure that everyone with eczema has access to empathetic, evidence-based information, support and advice.
+Alice is keen to raise the public profile of eczema, and to make sure everyone with eczema has access to empathetic, evidence-based information, support and advice.

-Hayley Watts – Finance Manager
+Hayley, Finance Manager